DaveVoyles/Famous-Angular-Pokemon-Cordova/README.md

 - *[View the project in your browser](http://famous-angular-pokemon.azurewebsites.net/app/#/)*
 - *[Tutorial for the web portion of the project](https://github.com/DaveVoyles/famous-angular-Pokemon/blob/master/README.md)*

 I love high performance JavaScript, and have faith that others will finally come around and understand its true potential someday too.
 Famo.us allows you to maintain a silky smooth 60 Frames Per Second while having fluid animations on screen.
 Famo.us does this by utilizing the CSS3 primitive -webkit-transform: matrix3d, which lets the framework compute the composite matrix and skip the browser’s renderer.
 No plug-in, no download, no hack.
 By appending this to each DIV, developers can render the composite matrix and go straight to the GPU.
+Even better, we can have this running on mobile devices.

-I go more in depth when discussing the ins-and-outs of Famo.us in an [earlier blog post.](http://www.davevoyles.com/creating-a-mobile-app-with-famo-us-and-manifoldjs/) Thanks again to [Zack Brown](https://twitter.com/zackaboo) for all of your assistance with this!
+I go more in depth when discussing the ins-and-outs of Famo.us in an [earlier blog post.](http://www.davevoyles.com/creating-a-mobile-app-with-famo-us-and-manifoldjs/)

 ### By the end of this project you will be able to:

-- Understand how Angular works within the context of a Famo.us application
+- Understand how to turn a web application into a hybrid mobile app using Cordova
-- Harness the true power of JavaScript and the good parts of HTML5
-- Create smooth animations
+- Have a fully functioning iOS app made with Cordova

 My goal for this project to illustrate how easily you can create HTML5 / JS projects which work at near native speeds on mobile applications.